TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/advanced_topics.md

 #### Singular resources

 You might have already run into this at some point without necessarily understanding it.
 Up until now, we've been talking about resources (like "posts" and "users") where there are a whole lot of them.
 It seems fairly intuitive.
-In your `config/routes.rb` file, you represent these simply with a single line like `resources :users`.
+In your `config/routes.rb` file, you represent these with a single line like `resources :users`.

 Sometimes there are also resources where it actually only makes sense for there to be one.
 An example would be a User dashboard which displays interesting facts based on whichever user is logged in.
 There is only one dashboard template, it just happens to be smart enough to display things that are relevant for the user who is currently logged in.